rmnavr/wy/docs/04_One_liners.md

    f , \x       ; directly after ,

 ; this placement of \ is illegal (since it makes no sense):
-; : x \ y
+   : x \ y

 ;       will be seen as condensed opener
 ;       ↓
-   f  $ : \: x  ; openers openers coming after $  and preceading \ will be seen as condensed openers f <$ : \: x  ; openers openers coming after <$ and preceading \ will be seen as condensed openers f ,  : \: x  ; openers openers coming after ,  and preceading \ will be seen as condensed openers
+   f  $ : \: x  ; openers coming after $  and preceading \ will be seen as condensed openers
+   f <$ : \: x  ; openers coming after <$ and preceading \ will be seen as condensed openers
+   f ,  : \: x  ; openers coming after ,  and preceading \ will be seen as condensed openers

    ; space after \ is allowed:
    : \   f <$ \   x